zenanetwork/iris/staking/README.md

 ### How to propose a MsgValidatorJoin transaction

-The `bridge` service in an existing validator's heimdall process polls for `Staked` event periodically and generates and broadcasts the transaction once it detects and parses the event.
+The `bridge` service in an existing validator's iris process polls for `Staked` event periodically and generates and broadcasts the transaction once it detects and parses the event.
 An existing validator on the network can also leverage the CLI to send the transaction:

 ```
-heimdallcli tx staking validator-join --proposer <PROPOSER_ADDRESS> --tx-hash <ETH_TX_HASH> --signer-pubkey <PUB_KEY> --staked-amount <STAKED_AMOUNT> --activation-epoch <ACTIVATION_EPOCH>
+iriscli tx staking validator-join --proposer <PROPOSER_ADDRESS> --tx-hash <ETH_TX_HASH> --signer-pubkey <PUB_KEY> --staked-amount <STAKED_AMOUNT> --activation-epoch <ACTIVATION_EPOCH>
 ```

 Or the REST server :